nilaprasad/AWSLabs/README.md

 4) Select Add and point where the AWS CLI installation was done.
 In my case, it was C:\Program Files\Amazon\AWSCLI.
 5) Click on OK to finish up the changes.

 The AWS CLI should now be properly set up.
-I will come back to this tool when it's time to automate everything.
+No more logging into the console!
+(Not really...
+I'm still going to be using it for the rest of my learning.

 ## Web Hosting/EC2 Basics